enyojs/enyo-docs/developer-guide/getting-started/kinds.md

         // Invoke the static info() method of MyKind. console.log(MyKind.info());
     ```

-* `protectedStatics`: Introduced in Enyo 2.3, protected statics are statics that
-    are meant for use only within the kind in which they are declared, or in
-    code that derives from that kind.

-    Unlike public statics, protected statics won't prevent the deferral of a
-    kind's creation.
-Deferral is not possible for kinds containing public
-    statics because of the potential for the public statics' being used before
-    any instances of the kind exist.

 Certain kinds in the framework define their own special properties, e.g., the
 `published` property supported by [enyo/CoreObject/Object]($api/#/kind/enyo/CoreObject/Object).